OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0079.md

 ## Automated Repackaging

-@@@objection automates the process of app repackaging.
+#MASTG-TOOL-0038 automates the process of app repackaging.
 You can find exhaustive documentation on the official [wiki pages](https://github.com/sensepost/objection/wiki "Objection - Documentation").

 Using objection's repackaging feature is sufficient for most of use cases.
 However, in some complex scenarios you might need more fine-grained control or a more customizable repackaging process.
 In that case, you can read a detailed explanation of the repackaging and resigning process in ["Manual Repackaging"](#manual-repackaging).